Table of Contents

 Note

-On XREAL, recording data in Obsolete format cannot be used for simulation runs and is only for reporting issues.
+On XREAL, recording data using the Obsolete format cannot be used for simulation runs; it is used solely for reporting issues.

 • For simulation runs, use data recorded in H264 format.